A selection of my favorite projects in 3D printing.

 These were created by taking a single frame from a famous scene from the popular TV show “Rick and Morty”.
 A screenshot of the episode was brought into Adobe Illustrator to isolate the characters.
 Then using Blender I turned them into 3D objects to be 3D printed.
 They’re attached to the laptop using removable gluedots so you could rearrange them.
 I also printed much bigger versions to stick on my window when I was living in Atlanta.
 If you look in the background of the picture you can see the Turner Studios building where they produce parts of the show.

 Back in the day I had a sweet 1995 Mercedes SL500 convertible.
-One day my dad pressed real hard on a headlight and broke the clip holding it in.
-Instead of replacing both headlights (so they’d match) for $120 each, I modeled and printed a new clip based off the broken clip, super glued it to the headlight body, and popped it right back in!
+One day my dad pressed real hard on a turn signal and broke the clip holding it in.
+Instead of replacing both turn signal lamps (so they’d match) for $120 each, I modeled and printed a new clip based off the broken clip, super glued it to the headlight body, and popped it right back in!
 I also added a Gators logo so there will forever be a little Gator pride hidden inside the car.

 Having the ability to 3D model means that you can 3D print anything you can imagine.
 Please take a look at my 3D Model and Game Design Portfolio to see what else I’ve been imagining.